polaarbear/PorcupineHtmlEditor/README.md

 </ul>

-<h3>This should be everything you need to get basic editor functionality working in a Blazor app!</h3>
+<h4>This should be everything you need to get the Porcupine editor working in a Blazor app!</h3>